tbukfrc/pride-emoji-flags/README.md

 A simple repository by [JoyPixels](https://www.joypixels.com) to provide a fully-inclusive set of pride emoji flags.

 ## what's included?
 All the original JoyPixels flags, and the new ones added by me, in PNG format only (sorry).
 The PSD file with all the flags contianed is also in the repo.
+The new flags were created using the original emojis as a template.

 ## what are the added flags?
 Added flags are: